ArenRedd/arenredd.github.io/_posts/2025-05-25-uncensored-ai-wild-west.md

 ## **5. Is Open-Source, Uncensored AI the Future?**

-Look at Linux in the '90s.
+Look at linux in the '90s.
 Started as a nerdy hobby, now it **runs the world.**

 Uncensored AI is following the same path.
 Projects like **Mistral, LLaMA Uncensored, and GPT4All** are gaining traction.
 They’re not as polished as ChatGPT, but they’re **free, open, and uncontrollable.**